katalon-studio-samples/katalon-selenium-migration-sample/README.md

 ![image](https://user-images.githubusercontent.com/84115288/206732800-a19cc136-ec15-4c14-8454-5fbc2a683e69.png)

-* Create a test case by using testNG or junit custom keyword.
+* Create a test case by using TestNG or Junit custom keyword.

 ![image](https://user-images.githubusercontent.com/84115288/206733103-858a3fd5-3403-4a8d-84f8-44ef782f984a.png)